Observing Hints

 Overscan Subraction

 The number of overscan columns per amplifier is listed in the COVER keyword in the FITS header of Kast data.
-COVER should be 32 for Kast data (though it is possible for it to be some other value, it is very unlikely).
+COVER should be 32 for Kast blue data and 100 for Kast red data (though it is possible for it to be some other value, it is very unlikely).

-The blue CCD uses two amplifiers for readout.
-Hence there are two overscan regions, each 32 columns wide.
-The total of 64 columns of overscan are at the righthand side of the image.
-The first 32 columns of overscan are for the left hand side of the image, the second 32 columns are for the right hand side of the image.
+The both red and blue CCDs use two amplifiers for readout.
+Hence there are two overscan regions, each 32 (or 100 for red) columns wide.
+The all columns of overscan are at the righthand side of the image.
+The first 32 (or 100 for red) columns of overscan are for the left hand side of the image, the second 32 (or 100 for red) columns are for the right hand side of the image.

 The IDL script kastbias.pro will properly identify the data and overscan regions based on the FITS header information, subtract the overscan region(s) from the data and write out a new file containing the overscan subtracted data with an updated header.